GuytuProjects/DIY-3D-Print-Robotic-Arm-Tutorial/README.md

   Regardless of the factor that is motivating you to follow this tutorial I implore you not to follow the steps mindlessly or just copy the code, instead please try to make sense of my instructions and try do things in your own way.
 Lets get started!

   Throughout this tutorial there will be challenge prompts and self-reflection prompts.
+(Working intro)

 ## Table of Contents
   1. [Step 1: Getting Started](Step1/README.md)